-Preheat oven to 425 degrees F. Spray the cavities of a regular muffin tin with non-stick cooking spray and set aside
+Preheat oven to 425 degrees F. Line a standard 12-cup muffin tin with paper liners OR spray the cavities of the muffin tins with non-stick cooking spray and set aside.

 Dry Ingredients: In a large sized bowl combine the dry ingredients: flour, baking powder, baking soda, salt and cinnamon.
 Mix well.
 Make a well in the center of the dry ingredients.
 Set the bowl aside.

 Wet Ingredients: In a medium sized bowl whisk together the sugar, eggs and oil.
 Add in the milk, yogurt and vanilla extract.
 Whisk until well combined and pale yellow in color.

 Add Wet to Dry: Add the wet ingredients to the well in the flour mixture.
 Fold together, using a wooden spoon or rubber spatula to gently mix everything together.
 Be careful to mix until flour is just combined.
 (Note: The batter should still be lumpy)

 Add Cranberries + Chocolate: Gently fold in the cranberries and white chocolate.

 Fill Muffin Tins: Pour the muffin batter into the prepared muffin tins, filling each tin all the way to the top.
 Optional: Sprinkle a few chocolate chips onto the top of the batter.
 Very gently press the chips slightly into the batter.
 Sprinkle the tops of batter with decorative sugar.